Crystle Stewart: Pageantry

 On July 13, 2008, Stewart represented the US at the Miss Universe pageant Nha Trang, Vietnam, and advanced to the top 10.
-Her national costume was inspired by fireworks.
+Her national costume was a star, inspired by the nickname of her home state of Texas, "The Lone Star State".
 Stewart became the second consecutive Miss USA, following Rachel Smith in 2007, to stumble and fall during the evening gown competition.
 After that, she encouraged the audience to applaud by clapping her hands.
 Unlike Smith, Stewart did not advance to the top five, finishing eighth overall.

 In November 2020, Stewart became the national director of Miss USA and Miss Teen USA, splitting the pageants into a new independent organization away from the Miss Universe Organization.
 She was the first African American woman to hold this position.

 In October 2022, Stewart and her company Miss Brand Corporation were suspended from their roles in organizing pageants after numerous allegations of favoritism, results rigging, and sexual harassment were leveled by former contestants.
 She officially stepped down from the position in August 2023.